 Chair, PCS Market Committee Steve is Managing Director, Head of DCM Solutions for Santander Global Banking and Markets.
 He has 24 years experience in the securitisation industry, having completed transactions in Europe, United States, Latin America and Asia.
 He also serves on the Board of Directors of the European DataWarehouse.
 He also served a rotation as Member Chairman of the Securitisation forum of AFME where he participated in the development of the PCS initiative.
 Prior to joining Santander in 2006, he was a Managing Director at Bank of America for 10 years, 2 years as Head of International Securitisation based in Chicago, and 8 years as European Group Head for Securitisation at Bank of America in London.
 Prior to moving to London, Steve had held a number of management positions in his 35 years of banking experience, with postings in the US, Mexico, Hong Kong and Paris.
 Steve holds a Bachelors of Arts degree in Linguistics from the University of Texas, and an MBA from Thunderbird, the American Graduate School of International Management, where he graduated summa cum laude and won the Barton Kyle Young Award, the graduate school’s highest award.

-Gregor Gruber is CEO of the IKAV/ecoprime Group, which invests in renewable energy and energy efficiency projects.
+Gregor Gruber is CEO of the IKAV/ecoprime Group, which invests in renewable energy and infrastructure projects.
 Previously, he was Partner with Oaktree Capital Management, where he was responsible for European Strategic Credit, building a CLO and a private debt business.
 Prior to 2013, Gregor was a member of the Allianz Group’s Investment Management Board, where he was in charge of the interface with asset managers and building up a $10 billion portfolio of alternative investments.
 Until 2007, he served as a member of the Management Committee of BNP Paribas Germany and served as Head of its Financial Institutions Group.
 Previous capital markets experience included over ten years with Morgan Stanley and Goldman Sachs working on securitisations and leading the hybrid capital effort.
-He started his professional career in 1986 at the Boston Consulting Group, whom he recently rejoined as a Senior Advisor.
+He started his professional career in 1986 at the Boston Consulting Group.
 Gregor is fluent in German and French, earned an A.B. degree from Harvard University and an M.B.A. in Finance and Operations from Stanford Business School.

 Mark Lewis has been a participant in the domestic and international financial markets since 1983 and more particularly, the securitisation markets since 1989 including roles as Head of European Securitisation at UBS and Global Head of Structured capital markets at Unicredit.
 Mark was Chairman of the securitisation division of AFME in 2011.